Record 10 homers as AL wins All-Star Game 8-6 in 10 innings

 Astros teammates Alex Bregman and George Springer homered on consecutive pitches to begin the 10th inning, and the American League beat the National League 8-6 Tuesday night for its sixth straight win.

 Scooter Gennett hit a tying two-run shot off Seattle closer Edwin Diaz in the bottom of the ninth.
-Joey Votto, Willson Contreras, Trevor Story, Christian Yelich also went deep for the NL.
+Joey Votto , Willson Contreras , Trevor Story , Christian Yelich also homered for the NL.

 There had never been more than six homers in an All-Star Game since Babe Ruth hit the very first one in 1933.

+Hader said he was immature at age 17 when several of the tweets were posted.
+Deputy Commissioner Dan Halem said he had spoken to Hader, and the league would have no comment before Wednesday.

+"There's no excuse for what was said," Hader said.
+"I'm deeply sorry for what I've said and what's been going on.
+It doesn't reflect any of my beliefs going on now."

-Not that everything went the sluggers' way.
+While several sluggers went deep, not everything went their way.
 Starters Max Scherzer and Chris Sale and the relievers combined to fan 15 in the first 4 1/2 innings, and there were 25 strikeouts overall.

 Fitting, because this season is on pace to become the first with more strikeouts than hits, a year after a record number of home runs.